 - Attic Insulation can be added to minimize the amount of heat that escapes into the attic.
 Bathroom vents, electrical outlets, plumbing vents, furnace stacks, and access doors can enable significant amounts of heat to escape a house's living quarters.
-The temperature in an ideal attic space should be close to the same temperature as the outside air.
+The temperature of the roof sheathing in an ideal attic space should be close to the same temperature as the outside air.
 (The ambient attic air temperatures will generally be higher than outside air temperatures).

-- Mechanical Ventilation cools the roof sheathing and attic space during winter months and prevents the roof deck from warming.
+- Mechanical Ventilation cools the roof sheathing and attic space during winter months and can prevents the roof deck from warming.
 A freeze-thaw process isn't likely to occur on a roof deck that is the same temperature as the outside air.
 Passive ventilation, or non-mechanical roof vents allow moisture to escape the attic space in the winter but are ineffective in preventing ice dams.
 They usually cools the roof sheathing no more than a few degrees in the winter.

 - Underlayments, including Owens Corning WeatherLock ice and water guard, adhere directly to the roof deck, creating a water tight barrier between the roof deck and the shingles.
 The ice and water shield is installed around the perimeter where the overhangs exist and at roof penetrations.
 The use of ice and water guard will protect the roof deck from ice dams but proper attic insulation and/or ventilation will prevent an ice dam from occurring.

 Deer Park Roofing President Nick Sabino was interviewed with Cincinnati WLWT about ice dams.

 If you would like more information on Ice Dams, please Email Us.